Welcome to the beta! Please open a GitHub issue if you have feature requests or find any issues.

 #Title & Labels

-All navigation items can have a label property that is used to display the text for the item.
-For navigation items of type doc, the label property is optional.
-If not provided, the title of the markdown file will be used (either from the front matter or the first # header in the file).
+All navigation items can have a label property that determines the displayed text.
+For doc items, the label is optional; if omitted, Zudoku uses the document's title from its front matter or the first # header.

 ---